jneug/typst-tools4typst/src/assert.typ

 )

 /// Asserts that two values are not equal.
-/// See #doc("foundations/assert", name:"assert.ne", anchor:"assert-ne").
 ///
 /// - a (any): First value.
 /// - b (any): Second value.
-/// - message (string, function): A message to show if the assertion fails.
+/// - message (str, function): A message to show if the assertion fails.
 #let ne(a, b, message: (a, b) => "Value " + repr(a) + " was equal to " + repr(b)) = assert.ne(
   a,
   b,
   message: lazy-message(message, a, b),
 )

-/// Alias for @@ne()
+/// Alias for cmd:assert.ne
-#let neq = assert.ne
+#let neq = ne

 /// Asserts that not one of #arg[values] is #value(none).
 /// Positional and named arguments are tested if provided.